 The carcass of an animal can evoke a strong reaction by the viewer.
 The suspended carcass displaying its ruptured stomach cavity tells of a violent intervention.

-The human body is often tested in many arduous situations.
-Some have the purpose of pursuing sporting achievement or sadomasochistic pleasure.
 In this painting the subject is hung in a way to maximise extreme exposure and vulnerability, the method of hanging inspired by Francisco Goya’s Disasters of War 39 (1810-20).

 RAW, oil on canvas, 100 x 150cm.